2567-2-Programming2/.github/profile/README.md

 <br>

 # Classwork/Homework
-- Grading is based on the last submission (commit and push).
-Submissions after the deadline will be considered late.

-- Late or incorrect results will result in a score deduction (separate deductions for each case).
 - The penalty for plagiarism (including copying or using AI without understanding) is a maximum grade of F and suspension.

 HW1 [https://classroom.github.com/a/S0EkEnfM](https://classroom.github.com/a/S0EkEnfM)